MariossoKN/Foundry-Crowdfunding/README.md

 ## Deployment

-Before deploying the Crowdfunding Contract update the constructor parameters in the deployment script `(script/HelperConfig.s.sol)`.
+Before deploying the Crowdfunding Contract, update the constructor parameters in the deployment script `(script/HelperConfig.s.sol)`.
 Example:

 ```
 uint256 crowdfundFeeInPrecent = 500; // 0.05% in wei